2026 Minnesota in Winter, A Wonderland of Owls and Other Raptors

 Glittering winter scenery provides an excellent (photographic) backdrop for Great Gray and Northern Hawk Owls hunting from spruce-top perches, Sharp-tailed and Ruffed Grouse stripping Birch buds by morning’s glowing light, legions of Snow Buntings wheeling in tight formation, flocks of colorful Pine and Evening Grosbeaks refueling at bird feeders, frenzied Common and Hoary Redpolls darting among Alder thickets and Tamarack bogs occupied by industrious Black-backed and American Three-toed Woodpeckers.

-Discover boreal forest residents like Spruce Grouse, northern goshawk, Canada (Gray) Jay, and boreal chickadee; nomadic winter visitors such as Glaucous, Iceland, and Great Black-backed Gulls; and notable species like Snowy Owl, northern Shrimp, Bohemian Waxwing, Red and White-winged Crossbill, Varied Thrush, and Townsend’s Solitaire.
+Discover boreal forest residents like Spruce Grouse, American goshawk, Canada (Gray) Jay, and boreal chickadee; nomadic winter visitors such as Glaucous, Iceland, and Great Black-backed Gulls; and notable species like Snowy Owl, Northern Shrike, Bohemian Waxwing, Red Crossbill and White-winged Crossbill, Varied Thrush, and Townsend’s Solitaire.

-And if we are lucky perhaps a Snowy owl!
+And if we are very lucky, perhaps a Snowy owl!

 Impact.
-Our trip Supports Project SNOWstorm, run entirely with donations and volunteers.
+Our trip supports Project SNOWstorm, which is run entirely on donations and volunteers.
 This is an unforgettable journey that does (measurable) good!

 Detailed Itinerary